Muswellbrook

 Muswellbrook is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-The latest Census evaluated Muswellbrook's dwelling structure with 87.6% houses and 12.5% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Non-Metro NSW's 89.7% houses and 10.3% other dwellings.
-Home ownership in Muswellbrook was 27.2%, with mortgaged dwellings at 33.9% and rented dwellings at 39.0%.
-The median monthly mortgage repayment was $1,517, lower than Non-Metro NSW's average of $1,538.
-The median weekly rent in Muswellbrook was $310, compared to Non-Metro NSW's $290.
-Nationally, Muswellbrook's mortgage repayments were significantly lower than the Australian average of $1,863, while rents were substantially below the national figure of $375.
+Muswellbrook's dwelling structure, as per the latest Census, consisted of 87.6% houses and 12.5% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Non-Metro NSW's 89.7% houses and 10.3% other dwellings.
+Home ownership in Muswellbrook was at 27.2%, with mortgaged dwellings at 33.9% and rented ones at 39.0%.
+The median monthly mortgage repayment was $1,517, below Non-Metro NSW's average of $1,538.
+Median weekly rent in Muswellbrook was $310, compared to Non-Metro NSW's $290.
+Nationally, Muswellbrook's mortgage repayments were lower than the Australian average of $1,863 and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing